Facts about Working in the Australian Call Centre industry

 Whether it a stigma associated with working in a call centre, or that many people don’t consider what they do as call centre work, it’s often hard to get a true gauge of who or what is considered as call/contact centre.

-I like to think of it that anyone that spends time liaising with internal or external customers across any digital channels as a key part of their role is part of the contact centre community.
+I like to think that anyone that spends time liaising with internal or external customers across any digital channels as a key part of their role is part of the contact centre community.

-Perhaps its time though to let the term call centre or contact centre agents die a quick and painless death to be replaced with something more descriptive like a Customer Experience Professional?
+Perhaps it’s time though to let the term call centre or contact centre agents die a quick and painless death to be replaced with something more descriptive like a Customer Experience Professional?

 Or maybe you’ve got some better ideas for a new title?